Steve-Fenton/TypeSpec/README.md

 Key differences:

  - You *should* always use the `^` start of string expression and the `$` end of string expression in TypeSpec (although you are not forced too)
- - <del>All arguments must be "quoted" (including numebrs), ie. "1", not just 1 OR (\"\d+\"), not just (\d+)</del> you can now choose your style!
  - You can choose whether the step matcher is case sensitive (pass the `i` flag to ignore case)
- - The first argument passed to a step is always the test context
+ - The first argument passed to a step is _always_ the test context

-Similarities:

- - The first argument to `addStep` is essentially the same as the C# attribute
- - The second argument to `addStep` is essentially the same as the C# method
- - The arguments extracted from the condition in the specification are parsed for you

-In place of the C# attribute, we pass the Regular Expression into the `addStep` method.